GROUNDED IN WHAT MATTERS TODAY

 Learn more about the MidAtlantic Resiliency Link

 The electric transmission system, commonly known as the grid, moves electricity across high-voltage lines from various power sources to the communities where it can be used.
-The proposed project is critical to improving the efficiency and reliability of the electric grid in the Mid-Atlantic region.
+The proposed project is critical to strengthening our region’s electric grid to ensure your family has reliable energy.

 What is NextEra Energy Transmission, LLC?

 NextEra Energy Transmission, LLC, a subsidiary of NextEra Energy, Inc., is the leading competitive electric company in the U.S. that operates approximately 2,200 circuit miles of transmission lines across North America.
-NextEra Energy Transmission and its subsidiaries have substantial experience creating innovate and cost-effective transmission solutions that are critical to improving the efficiency and reliability of the electric grid.
-This includes developing, designing and constructing transmission projects across 16 states and Canada.
+NextEra Energy Transmission and its subsidiaries have substantial experience creating innovative and cost-effective transmission solutions that are critical to improving the efficiency and reliability of the electric grid.
+This includes owning, developing, designing, constructing, operating and maintaining transmission projects across 16 states and Canada.

 What is the MidAtlantic Resiliency Link?